chrono1313/Vendor-Audit/README.md

   Re-run periodically or wire into a scheduled CI job for trend tracking.
 - **Bot-mitigated sites.** Cloudflare / Akamai / AWS WAF challenge pages produce unreliable page-level findings, which is why page parsing is gated behind `--deep` rather than running by default.
+These reverse-proxy's may obscure other findings like outdated server OS's, but the report should still be accurate as to external exposure and configuration.

 ## Contributing